The Impact of Covid-19 on the Global Economy

 - Resort to alternative routing is a viable alternative in the event of stringent cargo restrictions on some global routes, if possible.

-- Resumption of activities in some Chinese ports and the processing of container backlogs will lead to a surge for forwarders and we must plan for that post-pandemic surge.
+- The resumption of activities in some Chinese ports and the processing of container backlogs will lead to a surge for forwarders, and we must plan for that post-pandemic surge.

 - Volatile shipping rates – Shipping rates have become extremely volatile

 - Skeletal airfreight services due to lock-down by most air cargo carriers

 - High demand and inflow of essential commodities like food, medical and pharmaceuticals.

 - Slower cargo transit from the origin is the order of the day